Optimal ratcheting of dividend payout under Brownian motion surplus: Solvability of the HJB Equations and

 \section{Solvability of the HJB Equations \eqref{v_pb} and \eqref{u_pb}}

 This section consists of two parts.
-In the first part, we introduce and study a regime switching system to approximate the HJB equations \eqref{v_pb} and \eqref{u_pb}.
+In the first part, we introduce and study a regime switching system to approximate the PDEs \eqref{v_pb} and \eqref{u_pb}.
 In the second part, we construct a solution to \eqref{v_pb} and \eqref{u_pb} by a limit argument.
+We start with a technical lemma that will be frequently used in our subsequent analysis. \begin{lemma} Suppose $a\geq 0$ is a constant, and $h: [a,\infty) \to \R^{+}$ is a given bounded measurable function.
+If $\nu\in \Wploc[a,\infty)\cap L^\infty([a,\infty))$ for some $p>1$ and satisfies